Yochran/yoCore/README.md

   - `! <message>` (Management Chat)

 # Scoreboard:
-yoCore has a scoreboard, which can be per-world or global.
+yoCore has a custom scoreboard.
 You can use placeholders from this plugin, however, you cannot use placeholders from any other plugin **yet.** (PlaceholderAPI support will be added in the future)

 # Nametags & Tab List
 yoCore has custom nametags and a custom tab list for the ranks as well as custom nametags for vanished, modmoded, and frozen players.
 All 3 of these are customizable in the [config.yml](https://github.com/Yochran/yoCore/blob/main/resources/config.yml).